umberto-bianchin/TasteNotWaste/README.md

 ## 🚀 Running the App

-Once you've created the virtual environment using one of the setup scripts (`setup_with_conda.py` or `setup_without_conda.py`), or after you installed all the needed packages, follow these steps to activate the environment and launch the app.
+Once you've created the virtual environment using one of the setup scripts (`setup_with_conda.py` or `setup_without_conda.py`), or after you installed manually all the needed packages, follow these steps to activate the environment and launch the app.

 ### ✅ 1.
 Activate the environment

 #### Using `venv` (created by `normal_install.py`):
+Inside the scripts folder do:
 - **macOS / Linux:**
   ```bash
   source .venv/bin/activate